Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: June 15th

-The Continental Society Daughters of Indian Wars (CSDIW) offers the Native American Scholarship for $5,000 annually to members of federally recognized tribes who are pursuing careers in the social services, including elementary education.
-Qualified recipients must have at least 25 percent Indian blood, carry at least eight credits in accredited undergraduate programs, have junior or senior standing, attain a 3.0 average or better, certify their financial need, and intend to teach young Native Americans.
+The Continental Society Daughters of Indian Wars offers the Native American Scholarship for $5,000 annually.
+It’s for members of federally recognized tribes who are pursuing careers in the social services.
+This includes elementary education.
+Qualified recipients must:

 Contact